Shaza-Safi/Ontario_Sunshine_List/Data_Cleanings_Procedure.md

 **NOC** stands for National Occupational Classification

+### Step 2 - Remove Columns

 The dataset contained several columns not required for the purpose of our analysis.
 Unnecessary columns were removed

 ![Wage_OriginalColumns](https://user-images.githubusercontent.com/89538802/151234245-27567e41-43a5-48b9-a0e1-610e7753f5a7.png)

+### Step 3 - Remove Null Values

 The dataset was reviewed for null values, which showed 96 records for the column VALUE, which is the average weekly wage as null.
 These records were removed.

 ![Wage_NullValues](https://user-images.githubusercontent.com/89538802/151234942-5fe4e7f3-ba2c-4aef-97cf-89f0177d4438.png)

+### Step 4 - Change Datatypes

 The dataset was reviewed for datatypes.
 For the purpose of our analysis, percision on the VALUE column is not required; therefore the datatype was changed from a FLOAT to an integer for ease of data review.

 ![Wage_DataType](https://user-images.githubusercontent.com/89538802/151235284-8d614597-7c8e-4261-9ab8-4ca64a647c70.png)

+### Step 5 - Create Annualized Wage Column

 A calculated column was created for an annualized wage for ease of data analysis when comparing to the sunshine list.

 ![Wage_AnnualWage](https://user-images.githubusercontent.com/89538802/151235722-416ee8c2-b092-4db9-8220-65fb5fd4067a.png)

+### Step 6 - Remove Rows

-Lastly, the NOC column was reviewed and all categories removed with the exception of NOC 'Total employees, all occupations'
+The NOC column was reviewed and all categories removed with the exception of NOC 'Total employees, all occupations'

 ![Wage_NOC](https://user-images.githubusercontent.com/89538802/151236055-855d9117-32e9-49ba-9642-78e4aa25a005.png)

 ## **Sunshine List**
-The Sunshhine list is an annualizd publication of all Ontario public employees with salaraies >= $100,000.
+The Sunshine list is an annualizd publication of all Ontario public employees with salaraies >= $100,000.
 This list is a amalgamation of several sectors over a multitude of employers.
 Given the 25 year span of data and inconsistent approach to data entry of fields being reported on, the consolidated Sunshine List for years 1996 to 2020 requires significant cleansing on various fields for the benefit of clean dashboard visualizations.
 Below details steps taken for the purpose of analysis.

 [Link to Sunshine Cleansing file](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/SunshineList_DataCleansing.ipynb)